 In addition to edemas, cancers form where cells are forced to mutate to survive in toxic environments.
 Remember, our cells are eating and excreting in the same pool of fluids.
 Too many toxins surrounding a cell prevent nutrients from moving in and toxins from moving out.
 Cells reprogram and mutate to survive.
 Our bodies are designed to fight off these cancer cells but sometimes lose that fight.

 With less emphasis on life threatening pathologies, the most common illnesses that we face daily are also combated by the lymphatic system.
 Opportunistic pathogens can over grow in our bodies if our immune systems are unable to mount an appropriate defense.
-The outcome could be the common cold, yeast infections, sinus infections, urinary tract infections, infectious skin infections, staph infections and more.
+The outcome could be the common cold, yeast infections, sinus infections, urinary tract infections, infectious skin infections, staph infections, systemic swelling and pain and more.
 The list is endless.